 Originally designed as a smart speaker controlled by voice, Echo products have transformed into a hub for managing more than 12,000 home appliances and products.

-Alexa, the virtual assistant that powers Echo products, was the technology consumers were searching for in that its long-range microphone and voice recognition properties allow consumers to easily control a variety of smart home equipment - all by simply speaking to the device.
+Alexa, the virtual assistant that powers Echo products, was the technology consumers were searching for in that its long-range microphone and voice recognition properties allow you to easily control a variety of smart home equipment - all by simply speaking to the device.

-Though it contains the same cylindrical shape, the Echo 2 is considerably smaller than the original speaker.
+Though it contains the same cylindrical shape, the Echo 2 is smaller than the original speaker.
 You may find the newer model less obtrusive and easier to tuck away.
-At 187 x 187 x 90mm, the Echo 2 is much shorter than the first-generation, which measures around 235mm.
+At 187 x 187 x 90mm, the Echo 2 is shorter than the first-generation, which measures around 235mm.